edgi-govdata-archiving/overview/gsoc/proposal-Category-Class-Testing.md

 **Describe the need your project fills:**

 A big issue with working towards the prioritization Algorithm in the website monitor is that ML generally does not take text input.
-Some process must take the string diffs and assign some number to them so we can use them as part of a data point.
-One suggestion was to sort them into [class categories](https://github.com/edgi-govdata-archiving/web-monitoring-processing/issues/28), and use the frequency of these being added and deleted.
-However, what words these categories should include and how they should be scored is up in the air.
+Some process must take the string diffs and assign some number to them so we can use them as data point which a machine learning algorithm can actually use.
+One suggestion was to sort the strings in the diffs into [class categories](https://github.com/edgi-govdata-archiving/web-monitoring-processing/issues/28), and use the frequency of these being added and deleted.
+However, what words these categories should include and how they should be scored is not yet precisely known.
 My proposal, while not in itself set out to address this problem, does set out to make this problem much faster and easier to address.

 **Describe how your project meets this need:**

   My proposal will help create an environment where once the training and testing data becomes available, any contributer can easily try to see how changes to a category class will affect the overall algorithm.
-By creating a format that is easy to write and test, more contributors from different areas of expertise can help in the continuing progress of the web monitoring project.
+By creating a format that is easy to write and test, more contributors from different areas of expertise can help in building the web monitoring project.

 **Milestones/Timeline:**